Skip to content

-The temporomandibular joint (TMJ) is a hardworking joint that allows you to move your jaw, which helps you perform everyday tasks such as speaking and eating.
-Problems with this joint can make it difficult to eat and speak, plus cause facial pain or headaches that make everyday living uncomfortable.
-At Lubbock Dental Specialists, Dr. Graves and Dr. Wilkinson diagnose and treat TMJ disorders to help you live comfortably and restore proper function to the jaw joint.
+The temporomandibular joint (TMJ) is a hardworking joint that allows you to move your jaw, helping you perform everyday tasks such as speaking and eating.
+Problems with this joint can make it difficult to eat and speak, causing facial pain or headaches that make daily life uncomfortable.
+At Lubbock Dental Specialists, Dr. Graves and Dr. Wilkinson diagnose and treat TMJ disorders to help you live comfortably and restore proper function to your jaw joint.
 Contact our office in Lubbock or Amarillo, TX, if you have a TMJ disorder or would like an oral health examination to explore your treatment options.

 What Causes a TMJ Disorder?

-There is not always a clear cause for a TMJ disorder, and there may be more than one factor contributing to the problem.
+There is not always a clear cause for a TMJ disorder, and more than one factor may contribute to the problem.
 You may experience a TMJ disorder due to one or more of the following:

 • Injury to the face or jaw